firecracker-microvm/firecracker-containerd/README.md

 isolation via the KVM hypervisor.

 Potential use cases of Firecracker-based containers include:
-* Sandbox partially or fully untrusted third party container in its own microVM.
+* Sandbox a partially or fully untrusted third party container in its own microVM.
 This would reduce the likelihood of leaking secrets via the third party container, for example.
 * Bin-pack disparate container workloads on the same host,